lovett/medley/README.md

 file hashes in memory for use with HTTP cache control.
 Useful in production but not in development.
 Default: `True`

+`MEDLEY_notify_systemd`: Whether the server should let systemd know it has started and is ready to receive requests.
+Default: `False`

 `MEDLEY_prefetch`: Whether applications are allowed to make HTTP requests on a recurring basis so that they can be served more quickly from cache when needed.
 Default: `True`